theQRL/docs.theqrl.org/_docs/wallet/basics.md

 * Fee - How much fee are we paying to make this transaction
 * OTS Key Index - Enter an unused OTS Key Index. **Keep track of used OTS Keys!**

 Once you have these details entered, click the Confirm button.
-You will be shown the details of the transaction before they are broadcats across the QRL network.
-Make sure everything is corrct and click
+You will be shown the details of the transaction before they are broadcast across the QRL network.
+Make sure everything is correct and click

+**FIXME Finish this!**